zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/rag-with-zenml.md

 processing each token sequentially.
 The number of tokens in a piece of text is a rough measure of its length and complexity. {% endhint %}

+The first part of this guide to RAG pipelines with ZenML is about understanding the basic components and how they work together.
+We'll cover the following
+topics:

+- why RAG exists and what problem it solves
+- how to ingest and preprocess data that we'll use in our RAG pipeline
+- how to leverage embeddings to represent our data; this will be the basis for our retrieval mechanism
+- how to store these embeddings in a vector database
+- how to track RAG-associated artifacts with ZenML

+At the end, we'll bring it all together and show all the components working together to perform basic RAG inference.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>